Enterprise Service Management (ESM) – The Natural Extension of ITSM

 In this blog post we’ll look at Enterprise Service Management (ESM) and its relationship to ITSM, as well as how IT processes apply to and can benefit business teams.
 We’ll review examples of how these teams are using tools and principles such as knowledge management, service request, change management, and more, to address challenges and apply solutions across ALL enterprise teams.
 We will discover how ESM, when implemented with Jira Service Management, captures invaluable data about the service your business teams are providing each other.

 What is Enterprise Service Management?
-How does it compare to ITSM?
+How Does it Compare to ITSM?

 Read more about the origin of the name Jira.